liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-come.md

 - to reach a particular level or place 水位来到了、到..位置
   - She had blonde hair which came down to her waist.
   - The water came up as far as my chest.
+  - The nearest that I `came to actual possession` was when I bought the Hollowell place, and had begun to sort my seeds, and collected materials with which to make a wheelbarrow to carry it on or off with; —— walden
 - BE PRODUCED/SOLD 出厂自带
   - This particular sofa comes in four different colours.
   - Cats come in many shapes and sizes.